KarelZe/edu/maschinelles-lernen/01_self_test.md

 * _How can we accelerate gradient descent?🧠_
   *  Adaptive learning rate
   * Introduce a momentum term
-  * Second order methods
+  * Second-order methods
 * _How does Adam work?🧠_
   * TODO:
 * _What is the key idea behind second-order optimization methods?
 What are their benefits?
 Why are second-order optimization methods usually not applicable for Deep Neural Networks? 🦧_
-  * The idea of second-order optimization methods is to directly step to the minimum of the quadratic approxmation by calculating the second order derivatives Hessian.
+  * The idea of second-order optimization methods is to directly step to the minimum of the quadratic approxmation by calculating thesecond-orderr derivatives Hessian.
   * No learning rat needs to be tuned and they need fewer function evaluations.
   * It's not applicable to Deep Neural Networks, as the Hessian becomes large and needs to be inverted \(also see below\).
 * Second-order optimization methods are rarely used for deep neural network optimization.
 Why? 🧑‍🚒